 Diabetes in Cats – What you Need To Know

 Obviously, not all cats develop diabetes, so it is useful to know what causes it.
-It can be caused by anything that causes an inflammation of the pancreas and this happens in hyperthyroidism, Cushing’s Disease and after treatment with certain drugs.
-Also, Type II diabetes is more common in cats that are obese.
-Male cats and older cats are at a higher risk.
-It is thought that there is a genetic element to it as it seems to run in families.
+The condition can be caused by anything that causes inflammation of the pancreas, including hyperthyroidism, Cushing’s Disease, and treatment with certain drugs.
+It’s important to note that Type II diabetes is more common in cats that are obese.
+Interestingly, male cats and older cats are at a higher risk as well.
+It is believed that there is a genetic element to diabetes as it seems to run in families.

 Symptoms of Diabetes in Cats

 Also, some cats with diabetes become very hungry because their bodies cannot utilize the energy in their food.
 Other cats with diabetes have a poor appetite and lose weight.
 You may notice some wasting of the back muscles and weakness in the back legs.
 Their coat may become oily and they may have dandruff.
-Eventually, your cat will become lethargic, slip into a coma and they can die.
+Eventually, if left untreated, the condition can cause your cat to become severely depressed, slip into a coma, and possibly die.
 Medical tests can show up an enlarged liver, jaundice and ketoacidosis which is caused by a breakdown of protein and fat in the liver.

 Related Post: Cat Food for Weight Loss